KiRinHong/PhyloMed/README.md

 ## File Description

-This repository is used for depositing the analysis scripts, derived data/results and corresponding figures for the paper "A Phylogeny-based Test of Mediation Effect in Microbiome".
+This repository is used for depositing the analysis scripts, derived data/results and corresponding figures for the paper "Testing mediation effect of microbial communities on a phylogenetic tree".

 Here are brief descriptions for each folder, detailed explanation are commented within code and described in the paper: